Central Overland California and Pikes Peak Express Company: Decline of the Central Overland California and Pikes Peak Express Company

 As the owners and operators of the Central Overland California and Pikes Peak Express Company, Russell, Majors, and Waddell were involved in all aspects of setting up and running both the stagecoach lines and the Pony Express.
 At the same time they continued to run their freighting firm which had been contracted to deliver supplies to the US Army forts scattered around the region.
 In late 1860 Russell, Majors, and Waddell still had not been paid for their 1857 contract, but with Secretary of War John B. Floyd's personal assurances that they would be paid, they had taken on over $5,000,000 in debt.
 This debt was on top of the separate debt incurred to set up and run the C.O.C. & P.P.
 Express Co.

 In March 1860, Russell, Majors, and Waddell had outfitted a caravan to take supplies to the Army.
 Due to a number of unforeseen circumstances the caravan was unable to leave until late August.
 The cost of this delay was high; the men still needed to be paid, the wagon and supplies housed, and the mules and horses fed.
 Much of the firm's debt came due in mid-summer and they had expected to pay it off with the proceeds from the supply run, but the War Department would only pay upon receipt of goods.
 The company had to take out more loans to cover the previous debt and further damaged their credit.
 If the company could secure a government contract for mail, worth $600,000 to $900,000 a year, their financial issues would be solved.

-With the success of the Pony Express and the fact that the ocean service was set to expire in June 1860, a contract looked promising.
+With the physical (not financial) success of the Pony Express and the fact that the ocean service was set to expire in June 1860, a contract looked promising.
 However, Congress adjourned without passing a bill for a central overland mail route.
 William Russell, after an unsuccessful trip to New York to raise more funds, met with Godard Bailey, a relative of Secretary Floyd.
 Bailey, perhaps fearing that Floyd, as a guarantor of some of Russell, Majors, and Waddell's debt, would be forced to resign if the firm went bankrupt, agreed to help Russell raise money.
 Bailey let Russell borrow security bonds from the Indian Trust Fund, which Russell used as collateral for more loans.
 Bailey was not the owner of the bonds and Russell offered a note in their place that he knew was worth nothing; he had committed embezzlement.
 Russell went back three times to borrow from the Indian Trust Fund.
 Eventually Bailey's conscience forced him to confess to his part in the scheme and both men were arrested.